Savelenko/adr-suite/README.md

     Everything should work from now on.

 Once again, these are the steps for the set-up where PureScript and Spago are installed locally.
 Alternatively you can follow the getting started steps at the [official Web-site](https://www.purescript.org/) or in the [documentation](https://github.com/purescript/documentation/blob/master/guides/Getting-Started.md).

+### Building

+Use `npm run build` to produce a bundled "executable".
+It will be placed in the `dist` directory.
+See the regular `package.json` file for the details and other scripts.